Embolization of Middle Meningeal Artery for Subdural Hematoma in Canada (EMMA Can)

 All patients presenting to the emergency room or in neurosurgery clinic with CSDH diagnosed on CT scan will be considered for the study.
 If the patient needs emergent evacuation for clinical reasons, patient will be taken for surgical evacuation before consideration of EMMA.
 Patients that are more likely to have recurrence after surgical evacuation are those with recurrent CSDH, on antiplatelet or antithrombotic treatment.
 The EMMA could be used as primary treatment or in conjunction with surgery in these patients or in patients who may not be good surgical candidate.

-Follow up - All patients will be followed after discharge from the hospital at 1, 3 and 6 months interval.
-The follow up at 1 and 3 months will include plain CT head of the patient, which is standard of care for most patients.
-The follow up at 6 months will be only clinical follow up.
+Follow up - All patients will be followed after discharge from the hospital at 1, 3, 6 and 12 months interval.
+The follow up at 3 months will include plain CT head of the patient, which is standard of care for most patients.
+The follow up at 6 and 12 months will be only clinical follow up.

 Patients will be assessed for recurrence of CSDH on CT scan of head.
+Symptoms associated with the recurrence will be recorded.
 The size of the CSDH will be measured and compared to previous scans and peri-procedural morbidity and mortality related to EMMA will be sought.
-This will be done at 1 and 3 months post EMMA.
+This will be done at 3 months post EMMA.

 Connect with a study center